Olivia Shakespear: Dorothy and Ezra Pound

 Records of Olivia's life resume through Dorothy's letters and diaries surrounding the arrival of the American poet Ezra Pound in London in 1909.
 Following her friends in Kensington society, Olivia opened her home once a week for a salon, beginning an important period in her life.
 When Yeats returned to London that year, Olivia became the centre of a blossoming literary movement.
 Yeats held a Monday evening salon; those who attended usually also visited Olivia's.
 She hosted, and became a nexus for, much of the pre-war literary activity in London.
 Notable attendees included Pound, Hilda Doolitle, Yeats, Wyndham Lewis, Henri Gaudier-Brzeska, Walter Morse Rummel, Richard Aldington, William Carlos Williams, T. E. Hulme and John Cournos.
 The gatherings were held in her drawing room, a place Pound described in a letter as "full of white magic".
 Olivia was by now a well-known occultist and hosted séances in her drawing room.
 She became well-versed in astrology and palmistry, passing on what she knew to Dorothy who shared her interest.
 Both read grimoires; Olivia was an expert at "drawing occult symbols" and quite familiar with the symbology of the occult.

 Olivia met Pound in January 1909 at a Kensington salon hosted by a friend; she invited him for tea on 16 February 1909, and, at his insistence, introduced Pound to Yeats in May 1909.Foster (1997), p.
 439 Yeats had recently returned to London and began a thorough investigation of spiritualism and the occult, turning to Olivia for advice.
 She took the young American poet to Yeats' rooms at Woburn Place, fostering their relationship.

 Dorothy soon fell in love with Pound.
 In late 1909 and early 1910 Olivia and Dorothy attended his lectures at the London Polytechnic Institution; in June 1910 they joined him in Sirmione, Italy.
-For reasons unclear to biographers Olivia forbade the two from writing to each other during his extended visit to New York from 1910-11.
+For reasons unclear to biographers Olivia forbade the two from writing to each other during his extended visit to New York from 1910 to 1911.
 Despite the restriction Dorothy seems to have considered herself engaged to Pound, although uncertain whether he intended to stay in New York or return to London.